 MARCH 17 - MAY 5

 All WeBop classes require child and adult participation.
 WeBop is not a drop-off toddler program

 Seattle JazzED offers a fall, winter and spring WeBop session.
 Each session is eight weeks, with two live-band weeks at Week 4 and Week 8.
 Students progress throughout the terms and age groups, constantly building on what they have learned.

-Plus every 4 weeks, we bring in a live band.
+Every 4 weeks, a live band joins the class.
 Super fun!

 WeBop classes meet at the MLK FAME Community Center at 3201 E Republican St in the Madison Valley neighborhood.
 Click here for map.